KhayrahD/Social-Buzz-Project/README.md

 # Social-Buzz-Project
 I participated in the Accenture Data Analytics Virtual Experience with The Forage.
 It is an open access program and you can find it at https://www.theforage.com/fast-track/data-analytics-virtual-experience/overview?ref=BdAb9iBPBBTrrpk9Q
-As a virtual experience program participant at Accenture, I worked on a project for a company named Social Buzz where I was primarily responsible for completing hands-on analysis of tghe company's data and translating the requirements of the project into insights.
+As a virtual experience program participant at Accenture, I worked on a project for a company named Social Buzz where I was primarily responsible for completing hands-on analysis of t he company's data and translating the requirements of the project into insights.

 # Project Brief
 Client's Name: Social Buzz.